rahgun04/VLSI_Lab_1/README.md

 To access Imperial College's resources from your personal laptop, you will need to connect to the Universal Access provision after running [Zscaler](https://uafiles.cc.ic.ac.uk/).
 After authentication, you will be able to access file systems and computer servers.

-Cadence is installed and runs on the EEE servers, which you access via SSH.
+Cadence is installed and runs on the EEE teaching servers, which you access via SSH.
 There are two servers available:

 * ee-mill1.ee.ic.ac.uk
 * ee-mill2.ee.ic.ac.uk

-For **Windows**: Use [MobaXterm]([https://mobaxterm.mobatek.net) to create a new sesion by entering the server address with your username and password.
+For **Windows**: Use [MobaXterm]([https://mobaxterm.mobatek.net) to create a new session by entering the server address with your username and password.

 For **Mac**: Use [XQuartz](https://www.xquartz.org).
 After installation and opening XQuartz, enter:
 ```bash